Ypertex/blog/content/tags/it-recommendations/_index.md

 ---
 title: "IT Recommendations"
-description: "Recommendations, tips & tricks, and workarounds from seasoned IT professionals."
+summary: "Recommendations, tips & tricks, and workarounds from seasoned IT professionals."
 cover: "it-recommendations.jpg"
 ---